 3.2.1 Ex-Ante Cost Benefit Analysis

 The analysis comprises the energy assessment performed to the defined group of 7 hospitals for improving their energy characteristics.
 The benefits consisted of electricity savings (direct effect) and reduction of CO2 emissions (externality).
 The costs consist mainly on the investment cost of the different recommended measures (O&M costs are lower than business as usual therefore irrelevant).
-The more relevant assumptions of the analysis are: (i) the economic life of each measure vary from 5 to 20 years; the electricity prices are based on an average of historical costs ($USD/kWh) per building without considering inflation; annual escalation rate: 0.29% for the first 5 years; 2.18% for the remaining years (based on WTI crude forecast growth rate).
+The more relevant assumptions of the analysis are: (i) the savings and investments required are projections from 7 existing audits made on similar buildings for the EMEP loan, (ii) the economic life of each energy efficiency may vary of from 5 to 20 years, (iii) the analysis period is 20 years to include the average life of EE and PV installations, (iv) the economic discount used is 12%, as usually used by the IDB, (v) the electricity prices are based on an average of historical costs ($USD/kWh) per building without considering inflation; and (vi) annual escalation rate: 0.29% for the first 5 years; 2.18% for the remaining years (based on WTI crude forecast growth rate).

 The results for the base case show an EIRR of 23.4% and the ENPV is US$5,353,832.
 A sensitivity analysis was performed to test the impact of significant changes to investment costs and the electricity price.
 The project showed to be economically robust.